 Becoming effective through communicative action

-That's what my client, a marketing executive, said at the end of the first workshop I facilitated in my new role as an entrepreneur.
-In 2019, after more than 20 years in large and small companies, where I was a long-time communications leader myself, I decided to turn over a new leaf and help leaders in other organizations overcome their business challenges.
+This is what my client, a marketing manager, said at the end of the first workshop I facilitated as an entrepreneur.
+In 2019, after more than 20 years in large and small companies, where I myself was a communications leader for a long time, I decided to turn over a new leaf and help leaders in other organizations overcome their business challenges.
 This was just before the pandemic.
-We were talking about the VUCA world, but real crises weren't as evident yet.
-Inside, it was an emotional time, having left a job I liked and foregone a monthly paycheck.
+We were talking about the VUCA world, but real crises were not yet so obvious.
+Internally, it was an emotional time after quitting a job I liked and giving up a monthly paycheck.
 At the same time, I was full of entrepreneurial spirit to create something new.
-So that feedback encouraged me: It was the right move for me.
+So this feedback encouraged me: It was the right move for me.

 I've always wanted to be able to innovate and be creative to help others with their Solving real business problems to help with means of communication.